Place4you/PortfolioFrontendTest/docs/README.md

 </details>

-# How to use

-## Setup

-Install `Node.js` from https://nodejs.org/en and make sure that the `npm package manager` is also installed.

-Install the Angular CLI by running:
-`npm install -g @angular/cli`

-Install Sass with:
-`npm install -g sass`

-Inside the `src` folder create a folder called `environments` and inside it a file called `environment.prod.ts` with the following code:

-`export const environment = {
-	production: true,
-	apiUrl: 'YOUR_API_URL'
-};`

-## How to run

-In the portfolio directory run:
-`ng serve`

-In your browser, go to `localhost:4200`

 # How to help

 Thank you for your interest in contributing to my project!
 For the moment, there is only one way you can help: